Systemic Lupus Erythematosus

 Medication

-- Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve joint pain
+- Aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs)—to relieve joint pain

-- Hydroxychloroquine or chloroquine to relieve joint pain, fatigue, balding, and skin rashes (Note: Regular eye exams are advised while on these medications.)
+or chloroquine—to relieve joint pain, fatigue, balding, and skin rashes

 - Oral and intravenous corticosteroids to control and limit inflammation in kidney, brain, lung, and heart, as well as in cases of severe anemia